sandeep-ipk/Tensorflow-implementations/neural-art/README.md

 This algorithm is for artistic style transfer.
 Original paper: https://arxiv.org/abs/1508.06576

-If we understand the mechanism of painting by an artist it goes like:
+If we understand the mechanism of painting by an artist it goes like this:
 The artist has a scene in mind which he wants to paint, he also thinks of a style in his brain by which he wants to paint the scene on canvas.

 If we make the same analogy for this algorithm, the artist is the computer,